broadinstitute/depmap_omics/README.md

 We are then uploading the data to a server called taiga where it will be used in the depmap portal
 ## Repository File Structure <a name="file-structure"></a>

-There is for now 3 computation pipeline for depmap omics:
+For our 2 computation pipelines for depmap omics:
-- Expression
+- Expression (RNA)
-- Mutations
-- Copy number
+- Copy number and Mutations (WGS)

 Each:
-- is contained in an jupyter notebook file
+- is contained in a jupyter notebook file,
 - gets data from Terra workspace's gcp buckets managed by Broad's Genomics Platform + DevOps,
 - updates the sample TSVs on Terra with path to the files,
-- compute the results for each samples by running workflows,
+- computes the results for each samples by running workflows,
-- download the results, post process them with additional local functions and QC them.
+- downloads the results and postprocesses them with additional local functions,
-- uploads them to taiga.
+- performs QC and uploads them to taiga (internal only).

 __data/__ Contains important information used for processing